 With our investment practices and our member deposit structure our liquidity position is strong.
-Calculated according to the Credit Union Deposit Guarantee's Standards of Sound Business Practice, as of December 31, 2023, our LCR is 599.2%, well above the current requirements of 100%, while the credit union system is at 207.45%.
+Calculated according to the Credit Union Deposit Guarantee's Standards of Sound Business Practice, as of December 31, 2024, our LCR is 672.16%, well above the current requirements of 100%, while the credit union system is at 258.31%.

 From an operational perspective we strive to maintain 100% of our operating liquidity needs in order to provide our members with the capacity to transact their day-to-day financial activities.
-Our operational liquidity has improved beginning with loan paydowns and improving thereafter from our member deposit growth.
-This resulted in our operating liquidity as of December 31,2023 to be 117.70% of our requirement.
-To optimize liquidity the Credit Union has strategies to deal with this matter including aggressively solicit loans, purchase loans and/or leases and increase our longer-term investments.

-Although not a current significant risk, management will continue to monitor and manage SCECU's operating liquidity in 2024.
+Our member deposits increase, and stable loan demand creates more pressure on liquidity management.
+Our operational liquidity remains stable with our investment management practices.
+This results in our operating liquidity as of December 31,2024 to be 164.12% of our requirement.
+To manage liquidity the Credit Union has strategies to deal with this matter including aggressively solicit loans, purchase loans and/or leases, manage investment terms, and utilize our SaskCentral line of credit.
+Although not a current significant risk, management will continue to monitor and manage SCECU's operating liquidity in 2025.